UTSA-ICS/galahad/README.md

 Unity includes additional protections to address external and insider threats while also incorporating a compatibility layer for supporting legacy Windows applications and adjustable sensors.
-Limiting Unity to Linux (versus using Linux and Figure 1: Galahad Virtue Construct Windows) allows Star Lab to more greatly reduce the overall attack surface of the virtue, improve performance, and streamline development.
+Limiting Unity to Linux (versus using Linux and Windows) allows Star Lab to more greatly reduce the overall attack surface of the virtue, improve performance, and streamline development.
 Additionally, executing Windows applications on Linux increases the uncertainty, complexity, and cost to the adversary.

 Sensing and logging take place throughout the Galahad software stack, without requiring modifications to the applications under